 Eviler than Thou: To literally every villain in the Rogues Gallery once they find out his plan to turn everyone that's ever been a kid into Senior Citizombies includes them.
 Father outright states that Grandfather is eviler than him before reviving him, calling him "The World's Most Ultimate Evil".

-Fisher King: When he rules the world, he uses his Reality Warper abilities to convert into an old-style Crapsack World complete with child labor, Industral Era-style factories making tapioca pudding for him to eat.
+Fisher King: When he rules the world, he uses his Reality Warper abilities to convert it into an old-style Crapsack World complete with child labor and Industral Era-style factories making tapioca pudding for him to eat.

 Genre Savvy: Is smart enough to NOT underestimate Hope Springs Eternal and understands he hasn't really won until he's destroyed the Book of KND, which let Numbuh Zero defeat him the last time.
 He also doesn't go out to find it until nearly the entire world is under his control and the Kids Next Door are all but destroyed.

 Laser-Guided Amnesia: Literally; his memory was erased by Numbuh Zero using some kind of laser, reducing him to a harmless old man until he's "recommissioned" by Father.
 This is the only way to defeat him, as all other attempts failed.

 Rapid Aging: His primary ability is to age everything he touches, though not only does he age them rapidly, he turns them into his 'Senor Citizombie' minions.
 All individuals he ages gain the ability to do it to others.